Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 The diversity of Europe – cheese as a map of taste

-From the Alps to the Atlantic coast, Europe's cheese diversity is evident in all its breadth.
-In the mountains, strong hard cheeses with long maturation are produced, in the north, mild soft cheeses, and on the coasts, salty varieties influenced by the maritime climate.
+From the Alps to the Atlantic coast, Europe's cheese diversity is vast.
+In the mountains, robust hard cheeses with long maturation periods are produced, in the north mild soft cheeses, and along the coasts you'll find salty varieties influenced by the maritime climate.

 Cheese travel - you can't bring it from everywhere